Difference Between Ubuntu and Fedora

 Ubuntu is a Linux-based operating system.
 It is created for computers, smartphones, and network servers.
 The system is developed by a UK based organization called Canonical Ltd. All the principles applied to develop the Ubuntu software are based on the principles of Open Source software development.
 Fedora is a Linux distribution created by the community-supported Fedora Project and sponsored by Red Hat.
 Fedora comprises software distributed under several free and open-source licenses and targets to be on the leading edge of such technologies.
 Fedora is the upstream source of the economic Red Hat Enterprise Linux distribution.

 What is Ubuntu?

-Ubuntu is offered in three official releases: Ubuntu Desktop for personal computers, Ubuntu Server for servers including the cloud, and Ubuntu Core for an Internet of things devices plus robots.
-Latest releases of Ubuntu occur every six months, while long-term support (LTS) releases happen every two years.
+Ubuntu is offered in three official releases: Ubuntu Desktop for personal computers, Ubuntu Server for servers including the cloud, and Ubuntu Core for the Internet of things devices plus robots.
+The latest releases of Ubuntu occur every six months, while long-term support (LTS) releases happen every two years.

 What is Fedora?

 The release of Fedora 21, three separate editions are currently available: Workstation, focused on the personal computer, Server for servers, and Atomic focused on cloud computing.
 As of February 2016, Fedora has an assessed 1.2 million users, including Linus Torvalds, creator of the Linux kernel.